ErrWare/Common-Citations/README.md

 ## Knowledge Graph Basics

 A graph is a bunch of nodes and a bunch of edges connecting them.
-A knowledge graph names each node and each edge.
+In a Knowledge Graph ([wikipedia](https://en.wikipedia.org/wiki/Knowledge_graph)), each node and each edge has a label.
-The names of edges are known as properties or relations.
+The labels of edges are known as properties or relations.
+The nodes represent entities, and the edges represent their properties or relationships to other entities.

 Example:

 ```
-[ Tommy ] --- in_course ---> [ courses:id12345 ] --- course_name ---> [ Computer Science I ]
+[ Tommy ] --- in_course ---> [ courses:id12345 ] --- course_name ---> "Computer Science I"
                                   |
                                   |
                              course_number